Some childhood toys we never expected to be in such high demand. Retro

 nokia 3310 snake

-Last but not least one of the best mobile phones that have ever been brought to market.
+Last but not least one of the best mobile phones that has ever been brought to market.
 It was essentially a toy for our teenage years when in class we could play Snake and it was one of those phones that you never feared will break if you ever dropped them on the floor!
 The demand for these phones are averaging between £50 – £100.

 There is no rush to sell them!